sentenz/convention/internal/articles/feature-flags.md

 ## 1. Category

-Feature toggles can be implemented in a number of different ways, including using conditional statements in code, using configuration files, or using external services such as LaunchDarkly or Split.
-However, it's important to use feature toggles judiciously, as they can add complexity to code and make it harder to maintain over time.
-It's also important to have a clear strategy for managing feature toggles, including documenting them, testing them thoroughly, and removing them once they are no longer needed.
+Feature flags can be implemented in a number of different ways, including using conditional statements in code, using configuration files, or using external services such as LaunchDarkly or Split.
+However, it's important to use feature flags judiciously, as they can add complexity to code and make it harder to maintain over time.
+It's also important to have a clear strategy for managing feature flags, including documenting them, testing them thoroughly, and removing them once they are no longer needed.

 ### 1.1.
 Release Toggles